devcontainers/spec/docs/specs/devcontainer-reference.md

 The current metadata schema for **development containers** is contained in a `devcontainer.json` file.

 The `devcontainer.json` specification contains different configuration options related to the underlying orchestrator format.
-At the same time this specification leaves space for further development and implementation of other orchestrator mechanisms and file formats.
+At the same time, this specification leaves space for further development and implementation of other orchestrator mechanisms and file formats.

 # Configuration options

-**Development containers** currently supports multiple ways to specify the containers that create an environment.
+**Development containers** currently support multiple ways to specify the containers that create an environment.
 The following section describes the differences between them.

 ## Image based

 Image based configurations only reference an image that should be reachable and downloadable through `docker pull` commands.
-Logins and tokens required for these operations are execution environment specific..
-The only required parameter is `image` .
+Logins and tokens required for these operations are execution environment specific.
+The only required parameter is `image`.
 The details are [here](devcontainerjson-reference.md#image-or-dockerfile-specific-properties).

 ## Dockerfile based

 These configurations are defined as using a `Dockerfile` to define the starting point of the **development containers**.
-As with image based configurations, it is assumed that any base images are already reachable by **docker** when performing a `docker build` command.
+As with image based configurations, it is assumed that any base images are already reachable by **Docker** when performing a `docker build` command.
 The only required parameter in this case is the relative reference to the `Dockerfile` in `build.dockerfile`.
 The details are [here](devcontainerjson-reference.md#image-or-dockerfile-specific-properties).

-There are multiple properties that allow users to control `docker build` works:
+There are multiple properties that allow users to control how `docker build` works:

 - `build.context`
 - `build.args`